 Step 1: Select the irrelevant keywords that you wish to add and click on ‘Add as negative keyword’

 Step 2: Select where you want to add the negative keyword (campaign/ ad group or to an existing list).
 Save your settings.

-However there are a couple of things to make a note of:
+However, there are a couple of things to make a note of:

-- By default the search terms are assigned the exact match type.
+- By default, the search terms are assigned the exact match type.
 So you have to manually assign the match types if you prefer to use a broad or phrase instead

 - AdWords selects the ad group and campaign for which the search term triggered the ad.
 So if you want to add a specific term as negative in any other ad group or campaign you again have to manually do so.

 This makes it a pretty tedious task.
 Going through each search term individually and assigning a specific match type might seem fine for smaller accounts.
-But with larger accounts where the search term reports generates thousand of such words to be reviewed, it might take days to complete the entire process.
+But with larger accounts where the search term reports generate thousand of such words to be reviewed, it might take days to complete the entire process.

 It might then be feasible to download the report and study the data before assigning them a match type.
 Once done with creating the list of unwanted keywords you can go about assigning them either at campaign or ad group level.
 To add the negative keywords manually, you can follow the following quick steps:

 Step 1: Go to your AdWords account, go to the Keywords tab and click on Negative Keywords